spinnaker/governance/rfc/build-system/build-system.md

 version:

-- BOM (for Halyard deployments): The existing BOM will be copied, with the included `version` field updated to reflect the new version number
+- BOM (for Halyard deployments): The existing BOM will be copied, with the included `version` field updated to reflect the new version number.
+  (Deployments that aren't using Halyard will just fetch the containers directly, but the BOM will continue to be written until Halyard is no longer a supported tool.)
 - Debian: a build will be triggered in each microservice repository at the appropriate commit and with the new version number
 - Docker: the existing containers for each microservice will be tagged with the